-Written applications must be made to the Board of Management where a parent is requesting medicine to be administered during the school day.
+Written applications must be made to the school where a parent is requesting medicine to be administered during the school day.

 Pupils are requested to behave at all times in a manner that will ensure their own safety and the safety of other pupils.

 Visitors to School

 All persons visiting the school, collecting children etc., are asked to report on arrival to the School Secretary’s office.
 No person should approach any classroom without first reporting to the School Secretary.
 This policy is enforced in the interests of maintaining the safety of all our pupils.

 All pupils and parents are reminded that if they encounter a difficulty or a problem they must report the matter to a teacher as soon as the difficulty arises.